ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Programs very often deal with with zero and nearby values.
 That is right at the edge of underflow.
-Even a small mistake is enough to fall over the edge.
+Even a small mistake is enough to fall over the edge [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 This magnifies off-by-one errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).
 This makes reverse loops non-trivial to write, the following classical example does not work:
 ```cpp